Training and Mentoring Workshop Details

 Recommendation

-The learner should have a significant amount of previous TTM working experience and at least hold the TTM Worker unit standard (31958).
+The learner should have a significant amount of previous TTM working experience and at least hold the TTM Worker NZQA standard (31958).

 STMS Cat A and B -NP